moshix/UnixNJE/README.md

 This NJE repo is is the third incarnation of the Hebrew University of Jersualem NJE protocol for UNIX and VMS.
-The origianl VMS repo is here: https://github.com/moshix/HUJInje
+The original VMS repo is here: https://github.com/moshix/HUJInje

-In this new version, it's been made to compile cleanly on Linux, BSD (including latest Macos!)
+In this new version, it's been made to compile cleanly on Linux, BSD (including latest Macos!), as well as with the latest gcc and glibc systems present in Ubuntu 22.04 [thanks wschaub!]

 You will need to ask to peer with somebody on HNET to use this protocol.
 Contact me if you have a 24/7 Linux server and you want to peer with my HNET main node RELAY (which is also based on UNIXNJE).
 See more: www.moshix.tech